Birth control in France: Different means of contraception in France

-There are also intrauterine devices (IUD): There are copper IUD or hormonal IUD.
+There are also intrauterine devices (IUD): There are copper IUDs or hormonal IUDs.
 The insertion of an IUD is done by a gynecologist or a midwife.
 The intrauterine Device (IUD) must first be prescribed by a doctor or midwife.
 The price depends on the type of IUD: for the copper IUD, it is around €30 and for the hormonal IUD, it costs €125,15.
 Both are reimbursed up to 65% by Social Security.

 Injectable progestin is a synthetic progestin (medroxyprogesterone) injected intramuscularly every three months.
 It is effective for 12 weeks.
 Each dose costs €3,44 and it is reimbursed up to 65% by Social Security.

 Diaphragms are generally made of latex or silicone.
 They slide into the vagina, in contact with the cervix, to prevent the passage of sperm to the inside of the uterus.
 They can be inserted in advance and are reusable.

 The vaginal ring is a flexible porous plastic ring that contains a combination of estrogen and progestin.
 The advantage compared to the pill is that it does not need to be remembered daily.
-It costs €16 and is available in pharmacies with prescription, but it is not reimbursed by Social Security.
+It costs €16 and is available in pharmacies with a prescription, but it is not reimbursed by Social Security.

 Sterilization can be a female (tubal ligation) or a male sterilization (vasectomy).
 It is definitive.
 The intervention can be only operated after a reflection period of four months after the first consultation.

-Natural methods are another mean of contraception, without hormones: Ogino method, temperature method, Billings method, withdrawal.
+Natural methods are another means of contraception, without hormones: Ogino method, temperature method, Billings method, withdrawal.
 Natural methods are free but they can be imprecise and not always reliable.

 There are also two kinds of emergency contraception.
 The morning after pill must be taken within 72 hours of unprotected sex and is available in pharmacies.
 The intrauterine device (IUD) may also be used as an emergency contraception up to five days after unprotected intercourse to prevent pregnancy.